 Avis Budget Group, Inc. (CAR) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-BENSALEM, Pa. , May 23, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Avis Budget Group, Inc. ("Avis" or the "Company") (NASDAQ: CAR ).
+LOS ANGELES, May 29, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Avis Budget Group, Inc. ("Avis" or the "Company") (NASDAQ: CAR ).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN AVIS BUDGET GROUP, INC. (CAR), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE JUNE 24, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?